 2005 - Carter Fong

 2006 - Cassandra Ptacek

-The Philosophy program, through money generated from students, gives a minimum of two scholarships each year to academically deserving Philosophy majors.
+The Philosophy program, through money generated from students and faculty, gives scholarships each year to academically deserving Philosophy majors.

 2009 - Christopher Brademeyer & William Davis